biocore-ntnu/epic2/README.md

 # SICER2

 SICER2 is an ultraperformant reimplementation of SICER.
-It focuses on speed and low memory overhead.
+It focuses on speed, low memory overhead and ease of use.

 #### Features

+* easy to install and use
 * reads sam, single-end bam, bed and bedpe
 * extremely fast
 * low memory requirements